BP86UAL/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife and trees.

 The toothbrush requires two AA batteries.
+Duracell batteries are recommended.